cellml/libcellml/docs/roadmap.rst

 We should avoid using non-standard system libraries unless there is a compelling reason.
 Once features are available, the API can be fine tuned in consultation with the CellML community.

-Milestone 1: python bindings, validation, code generation, and documentation
+Milestone 1: Python bindings, validation, code generation, and documentation
 ============================================================================

 #.
 Python bindings.